Search the site

 Dec30-34HighMediumHoliday season, hot and humid

-When EKAYA Recommends Visiting
+When EKAYA recommends visiting

 If you’re asking us personally?
 June through October is the sweet spot.
 You get the best weather, the whales, incredible diving conditions, and that magical golden light over the Bazaruto islands that makes everything look like a dream.

-But if you want fewer people and lower prices and you don’t mind some heat and the occasional storm, March through May is an underrated window — the rains are tapering off, prices are low, and Vilankulo feels wonderfully local.
+But if you want fewer people and lower prices and you don’t mind some heat and the occasional storm, March through May is an underrated window — the rains are tapering off, prices are low, and Vilanculos feels wonderfully local.

 That’s the beauty of this place.
 There’s no truly bad time to visit — just different experiences depending on the season.
 Whether you’re here for whales, diving, fishing, or just unplugging on a pristine beach, we’ll help you make the most of whenever you come.